 - Write the Chargeback Response: A Guide for 2022

 - Know what is Chargeback Analyst?

 If you’re convinced that a transaction is fraudulent, it’s time to call the bank that issued the chargeback.
 You must provide proof.

-The more complete and organized your data is, the better chances of winning against the claim.
+The more complete and organized your data is, the better your chances of winning against the claim.
 We suggest doing this on a regular (weekly or every once a week) basis in order to keep up to date with charges.

 The best method to find out what banks are looking for is to start having these conversations.
 You’ll be able to observe their normal procedure and then adjust yours to match their needs.

-Be sure to track the progress of every case from beginning to the end to find out how you can succeed as well as how frequently you can win.
+Be sure to track the progress of every case from beginning to end to find out how you can succeed as well as how frequently you can win.
 If you’re experiencing a low failure rate it could be better spent on hiring someone else or simply letting they go.

 Start Fighting Now